MobilityData/gtfs.org/docs/about.md

       display: none !important;
     }
 </style>

 # About

 GTFS.org is the central documentation platform for the General Transit Feed Specification.
 This site and its contents are maintained by [MobilityData](https://mobilitydata.org/) and the GTFS community.

-GTFS.org hosts open license content pulled from various Github repositories.
-To propose edits to content, navigate to the respective page on GTFS.org and click on the "Edit this page" icon on the top-right of the page.
-The "Edit this page" icon will direct the user to propose edits  on the respective Github repository as a pull request. 📝

-To propose a feature, content addition, or UI/UX improvement, open an [issue](https://github.com/MobilityData/gtfs.org/issues/new) on the GTFS.org repository.

 Thank you to [Andrew Byrd](https://www.linkedin.com/in/byrdandrew) for purchasing and lending use of the GTFS.org domain name and providing leadership for the community.

 <br>

-**License**
+## How can I contribute to gtfs.org?

+**Submit an issue or a content addition idea**

+The more ideas, the merrier!
+If you have an idea for how to improve GTFS.org's content or user experience design, open an [issue](https://github.com/MobilityData/gtfs.org/issues/new) on the GTFS.org repository.

+**Suggest a change with a Pull Request**

+To propose edits to the content, navigate to the page you want to change on [GTFS.org](https://gtfs.org/) and click on the "Edit this page" icon on the top-right of the page.
+The "Edit this page" icon will direct you to an editable page on the appropriate Github repository.
+You can then submit your edits as a pull request. 📝

+**Contributing translations**

+GTFS.org uses [Simpleen](https://simpleen.io/), an automated machine learning translation tool, to ensure translations are kept up to date with repository changes.
+Since our priority is to keep translations up-to-date, we do not accept one time rewrites.

+We do accept glossary changes.
+Simpleen uses a glossary for key terms that are commonly used across GTFS.org, like trip or station.
+If you want to suggest a translation for a key term that should be applied across the entire site, you can [create an issue on the GTFS.org repository](https://github.com/MobilityData/gtfs.org/issues/new/choose).

+## License

 Except as otherwise noted, the content of this site is licensed under the [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/), and code samples are licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).